re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 ).pipe(shareLatest())
 ```

-From this stream we can extract the current page
+From this stream we can extract the current page:

 ```ts
 export const [useCurrentPage] = bind(currentRepoAndPage$.pipe(pluck("page")))